hsiaofongw/hsiaofongw/README.md

 - TypeScript, MongoDB, React, Nest.js, Next.js.
 I belived that someday I will be capable of bulding amazing things from those technologies.

 - Recommendation system, Recurrent Neural Network.
 For my thesis.

+## What I will doing

+Just implement rest parts that is said to be necessary or important for a properly functional and intact blog system.

+What I choose to do it myself but not by just pick the matured solutions like hugo, hexo, wordpress?
+Because by do it myself, the things I build are at least clear to me, the internal mechanism of every subsystem is visible and understandable to all.
+A programmable, scalable, flexible, resilient and clearly structural blog system is appealing to me.
+I will keep working on building every part and every sub-system that it should consist.